*This post may contain affiliate links. Read more »

 Jump to:

-🌿 Vegan and can be made gluten free: For anyone following a plant-based diet, this robust chickpea soup is a great option.
+🌿 Vegan and can be made gluten free: Like all of my vegan Middle Eastern recipes, this soup is completely free of animal-based ingredients as well as cholesterol.
 It can be made completely gluten-free simply by using rice vermicelli in place of regular wheat-based vermicelli.

 🕋 Halal: As a dish that's traditionally consumed during Ramadan, Moroccan Harira soup is also halal.
 This makes it a great option for anyone looking for a halal meal that's easy to prepare and bursting with flavor.

-✅Tested and Approved Worldwide: Like all the recipes on my blog, this Harira has been meticulously fine-tuned not only by me but by a team of dedicated food enthusiasts around the world, including in Morocco where the dish is from.
-No matter where you are on the planet, rest assured it's been tested to work everywhere!
+✅Tested and Approved Worldwide: Like all of the vegan recipes on my blog, this Harira has been meticulously fine-tuned not only by me but by a team of dedicated recipe testers from around the world, including in Morocco.

 Vermicelli